atulsingh7440/ai-summarizer-static-prompt/README.md

 ## License

-MIT License - Free to use for learning!
+ Free to use for learning!